Department of Marketing

 MKTG 2920 Business-to-Business Marketing (4 Credits)

 Have you ever considered how a Fortune 500 company provides new computers for its 5,000-plus employees?
 Organizations are customers too, and the B2B market is the largest of all the markets, far surpassing the consumer market in dollar value.
 While the lines between B2B and B2C marketing are often blurred, B2B marketing strategies are often unique and more specialized.
 While consumers choose products based not only on price but on popularity, status, and other emotional triggers, B2B buyers make decisions focused more on valuable relationships, price and profit potential.
 Fostering relationships through compelling and relevant content is key.
 This calls for unique marketing techniques in approaching and building relationships with organizational customers, the dynamics of which will be explored and discussed in this class.
-Prerequisites: MKTG 2800 and degree checkpoint 2 or marketing minor.
+Prerequisite: MKTG 2800.

 MKTG 2930 Methods of Marketing Research (4 Credits)

 The modern marketing department is held just as responsible for the dollars it spends as any other business function.
 To be efficient, marketing professionals must learn to gather the information they need to make evidence-based decisions, understand current and potential target markets, and even generate new ideas.
 This course covers methods of collecting and analyzing market-related data.
 In addition to learning basic research concepts, students design their own surveys, collect data, conduct data analysis in Excel, and present results.
 Class activities in recent quarters have included a live focus group with the clothing retailer, Sport Couture and as a guest speaker, VP of research from Media News Group.
 The useful aspects of handling data in this course add essential elements to a student’s toolkit for professional practice.
-Prerequisites: MKTG 2800, STAT 1400, INFO 1020, and degree checkpoint 2.
+Prerequisites: MKTG 2800 and INFO 1020.

 MKTG 2945 Global Product Innovation (4 Credits)

 In this course, students learn how products are introduced and managed including developing an understanding of the product innovation process.
 Companies exist, thrive and prosper by delivering products and services to their customers.
 As customer needs and desires change and competitive offerings make product selection more difficult, companies must develop products and services that most closely match customer requirements at a maximized speed to market.
 This course provides students with principles, philosophies, concepts, techniques, processes and models of new product management, and also with the practical aspects of how to analyze and manage new product development issues and situations in the turbulent environments facing business organizations.
-Prerequisites: MKTG 2800 and degree checkpoint 2 or marketing minor.
+Prerequisite: MKTG 2800.

 MKTG 2992 Directed Study (1-4 Credits)